 “In magic realism you combine the fictitious with fantasy and sometimes you use real characters to model the fictitious characters,” Palova said.
 “It can be a hybrid.
 I don’t write about Martians.
 I write about real people.”

 Palova started writing for the Czechoslovak Newsweek based in New York City in 1990 upon arrival in the USA.
 She initially wrote a column, “Place for Commentary” in Czech.
 That was the only time she wrote in her native language, Czech.

 Many of the stories are based on experiences Palova has had during her time living and working in the greater Lowell area in Michigan.
-The stories are thematically divided into three circles: Immigration, journalism and retail.

 Palova worked as a correspondent for the Grand Rapids Press, the Advance Newspapers, Gemini Publications and the Lowell Ledger.

-Palova is currently working on the second volume of stories, as well as on the memoir “Greenwich Meridian, where East meets West” about the Konecny family immigration saga from Czechoslovakia to the USA.
+Palova is currently working on the second volume of stories, as well as on the memoir “Greenwich Meridian, where East meets West” about the Konecny family immigration saga from communist Czechoslovakia to the USA.